Frequently asked questions

 For many organisations, CHP is the measure that offers the most significant single opportunity to reduce energy costs and to improve environmental performance, with existing users of CHP typically saving around 20% of their energy costs.
 Other advantages include reduced transmission and distribution losses and increased fuel supply security.
 CHP typically has an efficiency of over 80%, and operators can save up to 30% on carbon emission.

-Combined Heat and Power (CHP) plant consists of an electrical generator, combined with equipment for recovering and using the heat produced by that generator.
+A Combined Heat and Power (CHP) plant consists of an electrical generator, combined with equipment for recovering and using the heat produced by that generator.

 Biomass, meaning organic material from living things, can be used for low-carbon energy generation.
 It is projected to play an important role in meeting UK net zero targets, requiring a substantial expansion in domestic production.